Respiratory symptoms got you breathless? Try our Equine Respiratory Panel -- we test for 7 respiratory bacteria and viruses from 1 swab!

 Slater, J. D., Borchers, K., Thackray, A. M. and Field, H. J. (1994) The trigeminal ganglion is a location for equine herpesvirus 1 latency and reactivation in the horse.
 J. Gen. Virol.
 75: 2007–2016.

-Specimen requirements: 1 ml whole blood in EDTA (purple top) or ACD (yellow top) tube, or nasopharyngeal swab, or bronchoalveolar lavage, or tissue, shipped overnight at room temperature; or tissue shipped frozen.
+Specimen requirements: 0.2 ml whole blood in EDTA (purple top) tube, or nasopharyngeal swab, or 0.2 ml broncheoalveolar lavage, or 0.2 ml fresh, frozen or fixed tissue, or cellular suspensions (platelets, PBMCs, etc).

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.